 NEXT UP ON this.

-When Susannah Bailey married her husband in early 2016, her wedding day was as full of joy as any other.
+When Susannah Bailey married her husband, her wedding day was as full of joy as any other.
 But instead of following the age-old tradition of the father walking her down the aisle, Susannah, a member of a loving polyamorous relationship, asked her boyfriend to do it.
 Meanwhile, her girlfriend stood by her side as the maid-of-honour.
 ‘My favourite photo from the day is of the four of us together, me in the middle with a big dumb grin on my face surrounded by the three people I love the most in the world,’ she says.

 Those with a fixed idea of what relationship should look like might find such a scenario confronting, but 28-year-old Susannah says her poly relationship, in which she is married to a man and simultaneously dating her boyfriend and girlfriend, is far more natural than being in a monogamous heterosexual relationship ever was for her.
 She identifies as ‘pansexual’, which means she’s attracted to all genders.
 She also says she’s demisexual, which means she’s only attracted to a person if she has an emotional bond.